 English Heritage notes the reference in paragraph 6.11 on page 113 of the SA to a relationship between the borough's Core Strategy and policies contained in a Promoting a Quality Environment chapter but we have not been able to locate a chapter of this nature in the DM policies document or make a reasonable correlation to the policies in the document being consulted upon.
-English Heritage is unsure as to whether the borough is seeking to rely upon the SA undertaken for the Core Strategy and for us to extrapolate this to the DM Policy document in someway - and if this is the case we must advise that we need this to be set out more explicitly so that we might more readily draw the connections between the two.
+English Heritage is unsure as to whether the borough is seeking to rely upon the SA undertaken for the Core Strategy and for us to extrapolate this to the DM Policy document in someway - and if this is the case we must advise that we need this to be set out more readily draw the connections between the two.

 The confusion has arisen due to the changing in numbering and structure as the document has progressed.
-Part B contains a table for reference indicating how the policy numbering has changed.
+Part B contains a table for reference indicating how the changed.
 For clarity this table has been inserted in the introduction of part A for clarity.